dhcchh/VCT-Hackathon-Esports-Manager-Challenge/Data/VCT2024-International/README-intl-2024-data.md

 | **a_per_map**     | The average number of assists per map in the tournament series.                                       | `float64`   |

 ### vct-intl-2024-teams.csv
+This table contains data on the teams participating in the VCT International 2024 league.
+It includes details such as the team's headquarters location, official name, abbreviation, owner, and their type (either a partnered team or one that joined through the VCT-Ascension tournament).
+The table also tracks the year each team joined the international league and the region in which they compete, categorized into Americas (AMER), Asia Pacific (APAC), China (CN), and Europe, Middle-East, and Africa (EMEA).

 | Column Name       | Description                                 | Data Type |
 |-------------------|---------------------------------------------|-----------|